 - Choose Return Transcript and the correct year (2014 for the 2015-2016 aid year; 2015 for 2016-2017 aid year).

 - The transcript will be mailed to you.
 Expect to receive it within 5-10 days.
 Mail or fax the transcript to the Financial Aid Office.
 Be sure to include the student ID number.
 It is recommended you keep a copy for your records.

 Order a Transcript using IRS Request Form

 - Download form 4506-T, Request for Transcript of Tax Return

-- You may choose to have the transcript mailed to a third party; however, it is recommended you have the transcript mailed to you in order to make a copy for your records.
+- It is recommended you have the transcript mailed to you, not a 3rd party, in order to make a copy for your records.

 - Mail or fax the form to the appropriate address.